 Schedule and share your posts and images from your WordPress backend automatically on social media channels.

-The social media automation plugin Blog2Social helps you to share your blog posts and visuals in a variety of ways directly from your blog.
+The social media automation plugin Blog2Social helps you to share your posts and visuals in a variety of ways directly from your blog or website.
 You can select different post formats (link post or image post) for all your various social networks and communities.
-The plugin automatically turns your blog post into an optimized format and your images into the appropriate image size for each network.
+The plugin automatically turns your post into an optimized format and your images into the appropriate image size for each network.
 Optionally, you can edit and tailor all posts with individual comments, select specific images, add #hashtags or emojis and schedule your post for the best times on each network.
-Blog2Social automatically links the social media post to your blog post.
+Blog2Social automatically links the social media post to your post.